 Our doors open at 8.45am and learning begins as soon as the children step into the classroom.
 The doors are closed again promptly at 8.55am by which time all children should be in their classrooms.
 Late arrivals should report to the school office.

 We encourage children to enter school on their own – both to avoid congestion and to help develop their independence.
 Naturally we make an exception to this rule during the first week for our Foundation Stage starters.
 Our staff greet the children on arrival at school each morning, take non-urgent messages and also assist parents with their children’s needs.

-Children should bring a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
+Children should bring their book bag, a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
 When they arrive at school in the morning they will hang up their coat, place their water bottle and snack on the shelf and put their book bag in their tray.